 Skype gets a competitor – Google Voice

 Google introduced a new service called ‘Google Voice’ to make free calls to mobiles, landlines and to voice mail.
-It also provides feature to store your all voice mails, sms messages and transfers your all phone calls to your phone. google voice Skype gets a competitor – Google Voice
+It also provides feature to store your all voice mails, sms messages and transfers your all phone calls to your phone. google-voice

 Google has acquired a site called ‘GrandCentral’ about 20 months ago.
 Google voice is based on this site.
 Now, only those people can use this Google’s new feature ‘Google voice’ who were the members of GrandCentral.
 But after some time, Google will open this service for all users.